ATM Industry Trends (and Forecasts)

 New ATM Designs Will Open Up Opportunities for ATM Owners

-Solar and wireless ATM machines are fairly uncommon, right now.
-But, these new designs enable ATM owners to place ATMs in previously inaccessible locations or provide a more reliable ATM solutions for remote and temporary ATMs.
+Solar ATM machines are fairly uncommon, right now.
+But wireless ATM devices are now available, these new designs enable ATM owners to place ATMs in previously inaccessible locations or provide a more reliable ATM solution for remote and temporary ATMs.

 Additionally, solar ATMs may offer ATM owners more pitch angles for persuading location owners to accept an ATM, since solar technology is popular with environmentally conscious customers.

 ATM machines with larger screens will also become more popular as ATMs offer additional functionality.

 Overall, ATM machines are getting better.
 And, they can provide more value to businesses.
 That means more business for ATM owners.

 EMV will continue to expand in the ATM industry.
 And, other security features, such as cardless ATM transactions, will become more common.
 Security features that add security and increase convenience will be in high demand, once the service has proven itself secure.

 However, new security measures are not predicted to have any significant effect on current ATM models.
 The adoption of new security measures depends on consumer acceptance.
 Most ATM users know and trust the current batch of ATM security protocols.
 So, customer adoption of new security features will be slow.